dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/README.md

 When creating new projects please note that for internal projects, the client is Dialogue One A/S.

 > When creating new projects in Visma Time, the following steps are taken:
-> Create project → Create sub-projects → Manage employee access → Assign activities → Add approvers
+> Create project → Create sub-projects → Manage employee access → Assign activities

 > [!NOTE]
 > Both the **project and sub-projects must have employee access and activities assigned**, otherwise they will not be available for time registration.